enter-haken/blog/posts/2018-07-23-rasmus-part2.markdown

 ![][rasmusExample]

 This is just a first throw.
 If you like the idea, you can test a static [alpha version][alpha] of the frontend, to make yourself a picture.
+You can also checkout the [sources][sources], if you like.

 [rasmusPart1]: /posts/2018-02-19-rasmus.html